1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     I have to admit though that I probably exxagerated it as the additional silicone tube made it quite stiff.
 So if you want to go with this solution, keep an eye on the thickness and stiffness of the tube as well as how many layers of tape you apply.

-??? experiment "Spring And Heat Shrink Tubings"
+??? example "Spring And Heat Shrink Tubings"

     The last method I'd like to mention is the one using a semi-stiff spring and some heat shrink tubings.